timothyhull/breadpool-self-eval/docs/evaluations.md

         Dear Breadpool (He/Him; Rose City Rollers),

-        This is an automated email from Certification, designed to let you know that Amy Feral Fouler (as a(n) Crew Head Official) filled out an eval for Rose City Rollers - Rainbow Bites vs. Rose City Rollers - Death Scar Derby Droids on 10/13/2024, a Regulation JRDA game in which you performed as JT.
+        This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) Crew Head Official) filled out an eval for Rose City Rollers - Rainbow Bites vs. Rose City Rollers - Death Scar Derby Droids on 10/13/2024, a Regulation JRDA game in which you performed as JT.

     === "Evaluation :material-cursor-default-click-outline:"